 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to "the text".
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

-Follow this order when typing manuscripts: Title (an abbreviated title of less than 40 characters [including spaces] should also be suggested), Authors, Affiliations, Abstract (not exceeding 200 words in length), Keywords, Main text (divided in to numbered sections and subsection), Acknowledgements, Appendix, references, Figure captions and tables.
+Follow this order when typing manuscripts: Title (an abbreviated title of fewer than 40 characters [including spaces] should also be suggested), Authors, Affiliations, Abstract (not exceeding 200 words in length), Keywords, Main text (divided in to numbered sections and subsection), Acknowledgements, Appendix, References, Figure captions and tables.

 Essential title page information

 - Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

 - Author names and affiliations.
 Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.

 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lowercase superscript letter immediately after the author's name and in front of the appropriate address.